jessepav/lacygoill-wiki-backup/bug/vim.md

     E118: Too many arguments for function: <80><fd>R1_Func

 The byte sequence `<80><fd>R` in the last error message looks weird.

 ## ?

-Since 8.2.2182, 'magic' is ignored in Vim9 script.

-But right now, it's not documented.
-Wait until the next update of the runtime files; check whether it gets documented.
-If necessary, submit a patch.
-Make sure it's documented:

-   - below `:h vim9 /Comparators`
-   - somewhere at `:h 'magic'`
-   - somewhere at `:h /magic`

-Same thing for 'gdefault' and 'edcompatible'.
-They are ignored since 8.2.2183.
-Make sure it gets documented:

-   - below `:h vim9 /Comparators`
-   - somewhere at `:h 'gd'`
-   - somewhere at `:h 'edcompatible'`
-   - somewhere at `:h 'edcompatible'`
-   - somewhere at `:h :s_c`
-   - somewhere at `:h :s_g`

-## ?